Relationship Breakdown During Pregnancy – Causes and Ways to Deal with It

 However, if your relationship was shaky before the pregnancy, it might need extra help to make sure it grows stronger before the baby comes.
 After all, breakups during pregnancy are not unheard of.

-The most important advice is to communicate
+In the end, the most important advice is to communicate

-This means talking about every single doubt and fear, both relating to the pregnancy and parenthood, and to the relationship itself.
+This means talking about every single doubt and fear, both relating to the pregnancy and parenthood and to the relationship itself.
 Talk, talk, talk.

-This advice is always at play, in any relationship, and at any stage, but in pregnancy, it is more important than ever to be entirely open and direct about your needs, fears, and desires.
+This advice is always at play, in any relationship and at any stage, but in pregnancy, it is more important than ever to be entirely open and direct about your needs, fears, and desires.

 Avoiding the problem won’t help.
 There are many couples who, for the sake of the baby, try to sweep the disagreements under the rug.
 This will backfire once the baby arrives.